apache/trafficserver/doc/developer-guide/cache-architecture/architecture.en.rst

 .. [#cache-mult-value]

-   The comment in earlier versions of the :file:`records.config` documentation which indicated that this value must be a power of two were, unfortunately, mistaken and have been corrected.
+   The comment in earlier versions of the :file:`records.yaml` documentation which indicated that this value must be a power of two were, unfortunately, mistaken and have been corrected.